mendersoftware/mender-docs/03.Devices/03.Integrating-with-U-Boot/docs.md

     category: docs
 ---

-This section describes the steps needed to integrate with U-Boot.
+This section describes the steps needed to integrate with U-Boot, which is most commonly used on ARM systems.
 Most steps are automated, but there are a few things that need to be in place for this to function.

 ## Boot counter